Gideon van Meijeren

 Gideon Frederik Cornelis van Meijeren (born 27 May 1988) is a Dutch civil servant and politician, who has been representing Forum for Democracy (FVD) in the House of Representatives since the 2021 general election.
-He also holds a seat in the States of South Holland and was elected to the municipal council of The Hague in 2022.
+He also held a seat in the States of South Holland and was elected to the municipal council of The Hague in 2022.
 He previously worked as a legislative adviser for the government.
 His opposition to the government's policy to mitigate the COVID-19 pandemic and his statements regarding democracy – including speculation about an overthrow of the government – have drawn stark criticism from political leaders.
+In June 2024, Van Meijeren was sentenced to 200 hours of community service for incitement to violence for his utterances in past speeches and interviews.

 Early life and career

 Van Meijeren was born and raised in the Achterhoek city of Doetinchem.
 He has two siblings and is the middle child.
 Van Meijeren attended the secondary school Ulenhofcollege between 2000 and 2006 at havo level.
 He then studied law at the Juridische Hogeschool in Tilburg, receiving his propedeuse in 2007, and followed a short officer training at the Royal Military Academy in Breda until 2008.
 Van Meijeren worked for 3.5 years as an IT employee for the Royal Netherlands Army.

 He returned to college studying law in the years 2011–15 at Radboud University Nijmegen, and subsequently found a job as a legislative adviser at the Ministry of the Interior and Kingdom Relations.
 He filled that same position starting in 2017 at the legislative office of the House of Representatives, offering legislative advice to any political party.